The Power of PR Storytelling

 Disney

-Entertainment brand Disney is no stranger to PR storytelling, and this adorable advert for Disneyland Paris is a perfect example.
+Entertainment brand Disney is no stranger to PR storytelling, and this adorable advert for Disneyland Paris from 2019 is a perfect example.

 Through this moving display of anthropomorphism, Disney captures the magic and excitement that children feel for Disneyland.